This post may contain affiliate links. Please read our disclosure policy.

 - Position an oven rack in the center of the oven and preheat oven to 350F degrees.
 Line baking sheets with parchment paper or silicone liners.

-- Melt 2 ounces of the chopped chocolate in the microwave or on the stove top (whichever you prefer).
+- Melt 2 ounces of the chopped chocolate in the microwave (affiliate link) or on the stove top (whichever you prefer).
 When the chocolate is smooth, stir in espresso powder or instant coffee.
 Set aside to rest while you prepare the remaining ingredients.

 - In a medium bowl, whisk together the flour, cocoa, baking powder and salt and set it aside while you mix the wet ingredients.